Country _ Name

 Obligations and requirements to provide payment services or ancillary services described above

-Payment services can be provided by payment institutions authorised by the Bank of Italy (Banca d’Italia).
-The authorisation is subject to the conditions listed under Section 114-novies of the Italian Consolidated Banking Law (Legislative Decree no. 385 of September, 1st 1993 as amended – Testo Unico BancarioTUB) as specified by the regulatory provisions on payment institutions and electronic money institutions issued by the Bank of Italy.
+Payment services can be provided by payment institutions authorized by the Bank of Italy.
+The authorization is subject to the conditions listed under Section 114-novies of the Italian Consolidated Banking Law (Legislative Decree no. 385 of September, 1st 1993 as amended – Testo Unico Bancario – “TUB”) as specified by the regulatory provisions on payment institutions and electronic money institutions issued by the Bank of Italy.
 Among others, it is required that payment institutions are incorporated either as joint stock company (società per azioni), limited partnership by shares (società in accomandita per azioni), limited liability company (società a responsabilità limitata) or cooperative (società cooperativa) and that they have their registered offices in the Italian territory.
 Moreover, payment institutions are required to have a minimum initial capital equal to:

-• EUR 20,000 when the payment institution provides only money remittance services;
+• EUR20,000 when the payment institution provides only money remittance services;

-• EUR 50,000 when the payment institution provides only services of execution of payment transactions where the consent of the payer to execute a payment transaction is given by means of any telecommunication, digital or IT device and the payment is made to the telecommunication, IT system or network operator, acting only as an intermediary between the payment service user and the supplier of the goods and services; and
+• EUR50,000 when the payment institution provides only services of execution of payment transactions where the consent of the payer to execute a payment transaction is given by means of any telecommunication, digital or IT device and the payment is made to the telecommunication, IT system or network operator, acting only as an intermediary between the payment service user and the supplier of the goods and services;

-• EUR 125,000 in case the payment institution provides one or more of the other payment services.
+• EUR125,000 in case the payment institution provides one or more of the other payment services.

 Additional comments regarding the legal situation for payment services or what FinTech’s must be aware of in this business area

-European passport regime by establishing a branch or under the regime of the freedom to provide services in the EU.
+Payment institutions established in another EU Member State can provide payment services in Italy under the European passport regime by establishing a branch or also under the regime of the freedom to provide services in the EU.
 In this case, the legislation of the home country shall generally apply.
 In particular, the establishment of a first branch or the provision of services under the regime of the freedom to provide services in the EU must be preceded by a communication to the Bank of Italy submitted by the competent authority of the Member State where the payment institution is established.

-The recently enacted rules implementing the EU Directive 2015/2366 on payment services (PSD2) and Regulation 751/2015 on interchange fees for card-based payment transactions (IFR), brought further innovation into the local legal landscape (see Legislative Decree no. 218 of December 15th, 2017 – PSD2 Act).
+The recently enacted rules implementing the EU Directive 2015/2366 on payment services (“PSD2”) and Regulation 751/2015 on interchange fees for card-based payment transactions (“IFR”), brought further innovation into the local legal landscape (see Legislative Decree no. 218 of December, 15th 2017 – “PSD2 Act”).

-Along with the Competent Regulatory Authorities, notably the Bank of Italy, a key role in the local market for payment services marketing and distribution is played by the Body for Credit Broker and Financial Agents (Organismo Mediatori Creditizi e Agenti in Attività FinanziarieOAM).
+Along with the Competent Regulatory Authorities, notably the Bank of Italy, a key role in the local market for payment services marketing and distribution is played by the Body for Credit Broker and Financial Agents (Organismo Mediatori Creditizi e Agenti in Attività Finanziarie - “OAM”).

 Economic conditions